-The initial fitting procedure for the sound processor should be scheduled three to four weeks after the operation.
+The initial fitting procedure for the sound processor should be scheduled after a healing period.
 Fitting should be checked at three months, six months and one year postoperatively, then at yearly intervals (or more frequently if required by the condition of the patient).